Biden built a bond with vets. His chaotic Afghanistan exit left many feeling torn.

 But as he watched Kabul fall to the Taliban amid a chaotic U.S. exit this week, he felt conflicted about how Biden handled the withdrawal from a war that has shaped most of his adult life.

 “I am frustrated that our government did not have a plan in place,” said Berschinski, who was featured in a 2011 Washington Post story and later penned a CNN op-ed critical of former president Donald Trump.
-“And I think Biden deserves a fair amount of criticism and they should have been better prepared to avoid these bad optics.
-And they should have been ready to help the (Afghan) people who helped us.”
+“And I think Biden deserves a fair amount of criticism, and they should have been better prepared to avoid these bad optics.
+And they should have been ready to help the [Afghan] people who helped us.”

 The last week has complicated the relationship between Biden and the veterans of America’s longest war.
 While many veterans — like most Americans — support ending a war whose mission has become muddled, many also view the withdrawal as recklessly slipshod, risking the lives of Afghans who aided American interests and the additional troops recently deployed to clean up the messy exit.
 Others have blanched at the defiant, even detached tone coming from a president whose brand is rooted in empathy — a man whose late son was an Iraq War veteran and who ends most speeches praying “may God protect our troops.”

-“Most of us, whether you’re Republican or Democrat, we thought Biden would be better than this, because Beau (Biden) served after 9/11 and (the president) spent time with Gold Star families, he spent time with veterans,” said Paul Rieckhoff, the founder of Iraq and Afghanistan Veterans of America (IAVA).
+“Most of us, whether you’re Republican or Democrat, we thought Biden would be better than this, because Beau [Biden] served after 9/11 and [the president] spent time with Gold Star families, he spent time with veterans,” said Paul Rieckhoff, the founder of Iraq and Afghanistan Veterans of America (IAVA).
 “He should get this at a gut level.
 What is hitting really hard is Biden failing to realize the reality of the situation.
-It just feels like here we go again … will this be his version of (former vice president Dick) Cheney saying we’ll be greeted like liberators?”
+It just feels like here we go again . . . will this be his version of [former vice president Dick] Cheney saying we’ll be greeted like liberators?”

+White House spokesman Andrew Bates said in a statement that the sacrifices veterans have made were one of the principal reasons the president elected to end the war.

+“American service members and veterans were at the forefront of the President’s mind when he made this decision because of the profound respect he has for the sacrifices that they make in the line of duty and his conviction that it would be unjust to ask more of them to die in another country’s civil war that was not in our national interest,” Bates said.

 Jen Burch, an Air Force veteran who was deployed to Afghanistan from 2010 to 2011, said she was disappointed that Biden’s decision to send more troops to the country to help Americans leave a combustible situation came as he was ferried between D.C. and the presidential retreat at Camp David.
 She was even more upset at his tone as he defended the military exit.

-“I was like ‘read the room,’” she said.
+“I was like ‘read the room,’ ” she said.
 “We’re not upset about ending this war.
 We’re upset about how it happened.
 I think a lot of us feel that yes, it was time to end the war.
 But there was a way to do this.
 I think of the people who have died, or the people who have been injured, or the families that have been torn apart because they have deployment after deployment and then they have PTSD.
 I think they owe it to us to do it right and they didn’t.”

-In April, Biden announced that the U.S. would make a full withdrawal from Afghanistan by Sept.
+In April, Biden announced that the United States would make a full withdrawal from Afghanistan by Sept.
 11. The action would bring an end to a conflict that more than 800,000 U.S. service members have fought in since the war started in 2001.
 More than 2,400 have died there and hundreds of thousands have been injured.

 Following movement on the Senate infrastructure package last week, Biden left for what was supposed to be a vacation split between Camp David in Maryland and his homes in Delaware.